osrf/gazebo_tutorials/gzweb_development/tutorial.md

 # Javascript development

-Gzweb makes use of the
+GzWeb makes use of the
 [JQuery mobile](http://jquerymobile.com/) user interface system for GUI and the [three.js](http://threejs.org/) library for 3D rendering.